- Former operative for Holy Land Foundation for Relief and Development, which raised funds for Hamas

 After 9/11, the FBI took note of Abdulqader’s musical performances at Hamas political festivals, where tens of thousands of dollars had been raised.

-On July 26, 2004, Abdulqader was named, along with six other men, in a 42-count indictment of the Holy Land Foundation for Relief and Development (HLF), a pseudo-charity that served (prior to being shut down in December 2001 by the U.S. government) as Hamas' largest clandestine source of funding in the United States.
-According to an unsealed arrest warrant affidavit, HLF insiders considered Abdulqader to be one of their outfit's top fundraisers, sending him all over the world to solicit money destined ultimately for Hamas.
+On July 26, 2004, Abdulqader was named, along with six other men, in a 42-count indictment of the Holy Land Foundation for Relief and Development (HLF), a pseudo-charity that once served as Hamas’s largest clandestine source of funding in the United States.
+According to an unsealed arrest warrant affidavit, HLF insiders considered Abdulqader to be one of their outfit’s top fundraisers, sending him all over the world to solicit money destined ultimately for Hamas.
 In one instance, he returned from a trip to Colombia with $85,000 in hand.
 Photos in HLF literature show Abdulqader at a table crowded with other volunteers, tabulating donations to the cause.

 Abdulqader was fired from his Dallas job following the unsealing of his indictment in the summer of 2004.
 As he awaited his trial, he occasionally gave religious lectures at a Dallas-area mosque.